EttusResearch/uhd/host/docs/sync.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Provide reference signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Most USRPs have front panel SMA connectors to source these signals externally.
+Most USRPs have front panel SMA connectors to source these reference signals.
-Alternatively, some USRP models support an optional internal GPSDO.
+Typically, these signals are provided by an external GPSDO.
-Typically, these signals are provided from a GPSDO.
+Some USRP models can provide these signals from an optional internal GPSDO.
-For user's generating their own signals, the pulse-per-second should be clocked off of the 10MHz reference.
+For user's generating their own signals, the pulse-per-second should be clocked from the 10MHz reference.
 See the application notes for your device for specific signal requirements.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^